OpenSourceOV/imagej-scripts/README.md

 ## Problems

-* If the Plugin > OSOV menu doesn't list a number of items then you may have issue with the version of ImageJ.
-This version of ImageJ from [https://imagej.net/Fiji/Downloads#Life-Line_Fiji_versions](https://imagej.net/Fiji/Downloads#Life-Line_Fiji_versions) work:
+* If you're getting any sort of 'Not Found' errors when trying to run commands, or if the Plugin > OSOV menu doesn't list a number of items then you may have issue with the version of ImageJ.
+This version of ImageJ from [https://imagej.net/Fiji/Downloads#Life-Line_Fiji_versions](https://imagej.net/Fiji/Downloads#Life-Line_Fiji_versions) will work:

     ![](./images/older_version.png)